miller1ph/My-Portfolio/README.md

     ![image](https://github.com/user-attachments/assets/a176fc21-56ee-4791-96c0-450d69691850)

-## CONSOLIDATION OF ACCOUNTS & AUTO-MONITORING ONLINE
+## CONSOLIDATION OF ACCOUNTS & TRACKING OF INVESTMENTS ONLINE

    - I use [Personalcapital.com](https://empowerreferral.link/miller1ph) to track investments and overall net worth online.
 Below is the screenshot of my portfolio as of August 31, 2024: